 1.068 Nonlinear Dynamics and Turbulence

 Reviews theoretical notions of nonlinear dynamics, instabilities, and waves with applications in fluid dynamics.
 Discusses hydrodynamic instabilities leading to flow destabilization and transition to turbulence.
-Focuses on physical turbulence and mixing from homogenous isotropic turbulence.
+Focuses on physical turbulence and mixing from homogeneous isotropic turbulence.
 Also covers topics such as rotating and stratified flows as they arise in the environment, wave-turbulence, and point source turbulent flows.
+Laboratory activities integrate theoretical concepts covered in lectures and problem sets.
 Students taking graduate version complete additional assignments.

 This class counts for a total of 12 credits.

 MIT 1.068 Nonlinear Dynamics and Turbulence Related Textbooks

 MIT 1.068 Nonlinear Dynamics and Turbulence On The Web